 Students must have maintained a cumulative grade point average of at least 3.0 (on a 4.00 scale) in all relevant graduate work for which a grade has been awarded.
 An applicant may be admitted without the 3.0 undergraduate GPA if he or she (a) has maintained either a 3.3 cumulative GPA in a master's degree program at an accredited institution; or (b) has maintained a 3.5 cumulative GPA in the last 12 credit hours which are part of a master's or doctoral program still in progress at such an institution at the time of evaluation of the application or in graduate work taken in nondegree status at American University and applicable to the degree program for which he or she is applying.
 This GPA is a minimum requirement.
 Typically admission to the clinical program requires a higher GPA.
 View the full disclosure data to see detailed information about admitted and graduated students.

 Admission is based on test scores, previous academic performance, research experience and interests, clinical experience and/or interests, and three letters of recommendation.
 Those applicants to the clinical psychology program judged to be among approximately the top 40 are invited for an interview, and the final selection is based on all information, including the interview.
-Interviews are typically conducted on two seperate dates in February.
+Interviews are typically conducted on two separate dates in late January/early February.
 Students are admitted for full-time study only.

 There is a December 1st application deadline—fall admission only.